Using Google Cloud Armor Managed Protection

 The following are the qualification criteria in order to open a case and receive help from the Google Cloud Armor DDoS response support team:

-• An active Managed Protection Plus subscription on your billing account
+• An active Managed Protection Plus Annual subscription on your billing account

-• The project with the workload that is under attack must be enrolled into the Managed Protection Plus
+• The project with the workload that is under attack must be enrolled in Managed Protection Plus Annual.

-• The billing account must have a Premium account for Cloud Support
+• The billing account must have a Premium account for Cloud Customer Care.

-To engage DDoS Response support, you open a support case through the Google Cloud console.
-If you meet the eligibility requirements, your case will be escalated to the Google Cloud Armor DDoS Response Team for support, triage, and potential mitigation.
+To engage DDoS response support, you open a support case through the Google Cloud console.
+If you meet the eligibility requirements, your case is escalated to the Google Cloud Armor DDoS Response Team for support, triage, and potential mitigation.

 2. Select the project for which you would like to open a DDoS Response case.